-Stages and subtypes of pancreatic cancer
+Stages and types of pancreatic cancer

 The pancreas helps your body break down food, and especially the fat in your diet and turn it into energy.
 It is also critical for controlling sugar levels and preventing diabetes.
 The pancreas has two main types of cells: